Gerontology Graduate Programs & Gerontology Degrees

-Interested in gerontology graduate programs that could potentially help you achieve your career goals?
-Medical scientists working in the field of gerontology, or the study of aging, often earn a medical degree or PhD.[i]
-If you’re planning to pursue a role that could help scientists and doctors better understand aging, as well as improve quality of life for elderly people, graduate school may be the perfect next step for you!
+Medical scientists working in the field of gerontology, or the study of aging, often earn a medical degree or PhD.i If you’re planning to pursue a role that could help scientists and doctors better understand aging, as well as improve quality of life for elderly people, gerontology graduate degree programs may be a perfect next step for you!

-What is a gerontologist?[ii]
+What Is a Gerontologist?ii

 Gerontologists are medical scientists who study how people change as they age.
 In simple terms, you can think of gerontology as the study of old people, and the biological factors involved in aging.
 Gerontologists may conduct studies and clinical trials, analyze medical samples and data, develop medical programs for aging populations, and much more.
-Perhaps most importantly, gerontologists explore ways to make life better for people as they age.
+Perhaps most importantly, gerontologists, and gerontology programs, explore ways to make life better for people as they age.
 By understanding how the mind and body change as we advance in years, gerontologists may identify solutions for some of the challenges and health problems associated with growing older.

-Gerontologists and other types of medical scientists may work in the following environments:
+Gerontologists and other types of medical scientists may work in the following environments.

 - Research and development practices – 34% of medical scientists